Back

 The point of setting up order origins is if you use the origin functionality in here.

-And therefore, it shouldn’t use freights and fees.
-Whereas if it’s a webshop, it should, etc. So this is just a way to distinguish on each sales order whether to charge freight or not.
+In short, order origins give you a simple way to distinguish on each sales order whether to charge freight or not.

 505649537-dkTusyBkIbU-ENG20111919